 Summer school is for the student who can put all distractions aside and focus on learning in a rapid-fire environment, handle exams on a weekly and/or biweekly basis, and comprehend new facts continuously.
 It gives an insight into the life of medical school, yet still not at the difficulty level.

-Generally, your regular financial aid package does not cover summer school tuition or the other expenses incurred (room & board, books, lab fees, etc.).
-Therefore, be prepared to pay the full balance at the beginning of the course and look for additional financing (relatives, scholarship, or loans).
+Typically, your regular financial aid package will not cover your summer school tuition or the other expenses incurred such as housing, meals, lab fees, etc. Be prepared to pay the full balance at the beginning of the summer.

 Finally, you will be attempting to complete a full academic year in 6-10 weeks, which means your time will be severely limited.
-You should not plan on working, volunteering, or completing research.
-The goal is to study, study, study and pass.
+Do not plan on working, volunteering, or completing research.
+The goal is to study, study and pass.

 I completed biology and organic chemistry at Harvard University Summer School and it was a very enlightening time.
 You had very smart people from across the country working together on: late night library sessions, rigorous review sessions, hectic planning for upcoming laboratory reports, etc. Since everyone came from different undergrad colleges we found that competition was nonexistent.

 If the pros outweigh the cons for you then go ahead and enroll.
 Obviously, I was at an institution other than my own and it was great to get away from the midwest and experience more of the east coast.
-You are going to study a lot and its not because the material is harder, rather because there is more of it to be learned in a short amount of time.
+You are going to study a lot and it’s not because the material is harder, rather because there is more of it to be learned in a short amount of time.

 I want to mention that there will be times when the books can close and you can enjoy yourself, generally the night after an exam, but be prepared to be back in the classroom the next day.
 It’s important to continue to do the things which you enjoy and for me that entailed staying true to my fitness routine, otherwise one can go insane if they only had their books for the summer.